AmIVoid/APL/README.md

 # Installing

-Currently the only way to install APL is by git, I plan to create a downloaded exe for Windows and possible add APL to the AUR for Arch users.
+As of now there are 2 ways to install APL, by git and by an installer.
+I plan to add APL to the AUR in the furture.

+## Releases
+Download the [APL Installer](https://github.com/AmIVoid/APL/releases/download/1.1/APLSetup.exe) here or at the releases page.

 ## Git
 `git clone https://github.com/AmIVoid/APL.git` `pip install -r requirements.txt`